NikHoh/apriltag-maze/README.md

 In a command window run `python maze_builder.py` (Python 3) and follow the instructions on the screen.
 The program will read in the AprilTags IDs of your current maze configuration, plot it, and save the corresponding tags.yaml file, which is used by the AprilTag Detection to localize with respect to the maze, in the folder `output`.

-An exmaplary command line input, which generates the maze seen in the picture above, is:
+An exemplary command line input, which generates the maze seen in the picture above, is:

 [Exemplary command line input](https://github.com/NikHoh/apriltag-maze/blob/main/maze_setup/images/console_example.png)

 The described pipeline to generate the yaml data for a specific maze configuration is coded adaptively.
-If you want to adapt parameters like the size of walls or the space between walls, you can simply adapt them in the `class Wall` in `wall.py` (e.g. parameters `width`, `height`, and `thickness`) and the `class Maze` in  `maze.py` (e.g. parameters `offset-to_ground` and `space_between_walls`).
+If you want to adapt parameters like the size of walls or the space between walls, you can simply adapt them in the `class Wall` in `wall.py` (e.g. parameters `width`, `height`, and `thickness`) and the `class Maze` in  `maze.py` (e.g. parameters `offset_to_ground` and `space_between_walls`).

 Have fun!